TurboWarp/docs/docs/development/getting-started.md

 # Getting Started

-These are the instructions for setting up the TurboWarp GUI development environment or making custom builds on your own computer.
+These are the instructions for setting a development environment for TurboWarp/scratch-gui, scratch-vm, scratch-render, etc. or making custom builds on your own computer.

 If you just want to use TurboWarp, visit https://turbowarp.org/.
 You don't need to follow these instructions.

+If you want to develop custom extensions, see [the custom extension documentation](./extensions/introduction.md) instead.

 ### Dependencies {#dependencies}